A postmature infant is an infant born after 42 wk gestation.

 Prognosis and treatment depend on complications.
 Neonates with meconium aspiration may have chronic respiratory insufficiency and secondary pulmonary hypertension if untreated; surfactant replacement therapy is frequently helpful.

-Last full review/revision March 2007 by James W. Kendig, MD
+Last full review/revision January 2015 by James W. Kendig, MD; Ursula Nawab, MD